The Sadness of Finishing Books and Shows, Explained

 My friend has a bittersweet coping mechanism for dealing with loss.
 After laying their hands on a new book, the very first thing they do is tear its last page.
 That way, they will never truly be able to finish it; the story stops but never ends.

 There are very few things in the world as devastating as turning the last page of a book one has lived with.
 Or watching the last episode one has remained loyal to for hours, if not days.
 I ended a one-week-long relationship with Anatomy of a Scandal just yesterday; before that, there was a steamy affair with Flaubert’s Madame Bovary that made my heart yearn for more.
 These were narratives that didn’t just play on a screen or a page, but actually set up house in my mind.
-It’s almost as if I had
+It’s almost as if I hadbefriended Emma Bovary; even found compassion in her forlorn pursuit of love.

 The end of anything can be heart-wrenching.
-But for fictional narratives that lie in books and limited television series, the end means mourning a loss so strange yet so deeply universal.
-This is an unwritten contract between the creative offering and the mind; we immerse ourselves in universes new and old while bartering our attention for this gateway to often escape our real world.
+But for fictional narratives that lie in books and limited television series, the end means mourning a loss so strange yet sodeeply universal.
+This is an unwritten contract between the creative offering and the mind; we immerse ourselves in universesnew and old while bartering our attention for this gateway to often escape our real world.
 Some have termed the melancholy of finishing a work of literature as “post-book blues.”
 But why the melancholia in the first place?

 John Mayer, a clinical psychologist, confirms this air of gloom.
 “We often go into a state of depression because of the loss we are experiencing,” he said.
 “We call this situational depression because it is stimulated by an identifiable, tangible event.
 Our brain stimulation is lowered (depressed) such as in other forms of depression.”